-Railroads are private enterprises, not public utilities.
-They face intense competition from trucks, barges and other market forces.
+The STB should look to the future while recognizing the complex and competitive nature of the market.
+Freight railroads face intense competition from trucks, barges and other market forces.
 To respond to a changing and competitive marketplace — and better serve emerging customers — railroads continually transform through investments in infrastructure, equipment, operations and technology.
-In fact, railroads are much more capital intensive than most industries, spending about six times more than the average U.S. manufacturer.
+In fact, railroads are much more capital intensive than most industries, spending, on average, six times more as a percentage of revenue than the average U.S. manufacturer.

 Enacting regulations like FORR would expand the STB’s oversight of rates and routing, which would limit rail investment.
 Railroads need a regulatory framework that allows them to continue investing back into their private network as they adapt to technological, regulatory, market and competition changes over time.
 Railroads — unlike other freight transportation modes — cover the vast majority of costs required to maintain and modernize their privately-owned infrastructure.
 STB policies should encourage investment, as Congress directs, not deter it.
 To ensure railroads continue providing safe and efficient service, the STB should: